icepack/icepack/README.md

 You will first need a working deal.II installation and the environment variable `DEAL_II_DIR` must be set to the directory of your deal.II installation.
 For development purposes, I recommend disabling the use of Intel's Threading Building Blocks library when building deal.II by passing the flag `-DDEAL_II_WITH_THREADS:BOOL=False` to `cmake`.
 Using Intel TBB can cause valgrind to erroneously report memory leaks, and to generally confound debuggers.

+For the time being, icepack relies on the sparse direct linear algebra solver [UMFPACK](http://faculty.cse.tamu.edu/davis/suitesparse.html), so deal.II must be configured to use UMFPACK.
+When configuring deal.II with CMake, the flag `-DDEAL_II_WITH_UMFPACK:BOOL=True` must be added to enable UMFPACK.

 To build the icepack sources, run the following: